camunda-community-hub/zeebe-client-csharp/README.md

 * Publish Message
 * Deploy an resource
 * Create a workflow instance
-* Update an element instance payload
+* Set variables on an element instance
 * Update retries of an job
 * Resolve an existing incident
 * Cancel an existing workflow instance